 - Put blocks under the head of your bed to raise it at least 4 to 6 inches.
 This helps keep your stomach's contents down.
 However, it doesn't work to simply use lots of extra pillows because this position may increase pressure on your abdomen.

 - Stop eating at least two or three hours before lying down.

 - Try sleeping in a chair for daytime naps.

 Lessen the pressure.
 Often, extra pressure around your abdomen increases acid reflux.
 Try these steps:

 - Don't wear tight clothes or tight belts.

 - If you're overweight or obese, take steps to lose weight with exercise and diet changes.

 Can Medication Help Heartburn?

-Other medicine helps block the production of acid.
-Called H2 blockers, these include Axid AR, Pepcid AC, Tagament HB, and Zantac 75.
-A third type of medicine -- proton pump inhibitors -- can help if you have heartburn often, more than twice a week for 14 days.
+Medicine that helps block the production of acid included H2 blockers, such as Axid AR, Pepcid AC, Tagament HB, and Zantac 75.
+If you have heartburn often for more than 14 days, a third type of medicine -- proton pump inhibitors -- can help.
 These include Prevacid 24HR, Prilosec OTC, and Zegerid OTC.

 If you find you need to take heartburn medicine for more than two weeks, see your doctor.
 Also, ask your doctor whether any medication could be triggering your heartburn or other symptoms of acid reflux disease.
 These are examples of medications that may trigger acid reflux: